-The Legislature shall provide resources to obtain the services of experts for faculty from a variety of entities, such as the WI Ethics Commission, WI Elections Commission, University of Wisconsin, National Conference on State Legislatures, and other recognized individuals.
-Each current employee shall attend a seminar within 12 months of adoption of this rule and each new employee will attend the first seminar offered after the commencement of his or her employment.
+The Legislature shall provide resources to obtain the services of experts for faculty from a variety of entities, such as the Wisconsin Ethics Commission, Wisconsin Elections Commission, University of Wisconsin, National Conference on State Legislatures, and other recognized individuals.
+Each new Assembly employee will attend the first seminar offered after the commencement of his or her employment.
 Each employee shall thereafter attend a seminar at least once every four years.
-Alternative methods shall be developed for providing training on standards of conduct and work rules, to provide opportunities for attendance by those who may be unable to attend scheduled sessions.
+Alternative methods shall be developed for providing training on standards of conduct and work rules to provide opportunities for attendance by those who may be unable to attend scheduled sessions.
 Failure to attend a seminar or use alternative training methods may result in withholding of compensation.